JetBrains/teamcity-documentation/topics/upgrade.md

 [//]: # (title: Upgrade)
 [//]: # (auxiliary-id: Upgrade)

 Your TeamCity Cloud instance is kept to date automatically.
+We upgrade all Cloud instances during the week following each major and minor release.
+The upgrade occurs in the least loaded server time.
+The duration of upgrade depends on the size of the instance.
+{product="tcc"}

-Refer to [TeamCity Release Cycle](teamcity-release-cycle.md) for information on expected terms of the upgrades.
+Refer to [TeamCity Release Cycle](teamcity-release-cycle.md) for information on expected release updates.
 {product="tcc"}

 >Unless specifically noted, TeamCity does not support downgrade between major releases (changes in the first two numbers of the version).
 It is strongly recommended to [back up your data](teamcity-data-backup.md) before any upgrade.